 That depends on what other sports/exercise you do.
 Boxing can be your total exercise programme – in which case you would want to be coming 3-4 times a week.
 But if you are doing other sports or other forms of exercise you will need to plan accordingly.
-Jo Watt, the trainer at Gloves is also a qualified Personal Trainer and can advise you on what’s best for you.
+Our coaches can advise you on what’s best for you.

 Who staffs the gym?

 Visit our about us for information about our staff.

 It depends on the style of class but usually what happens is a warm up with the skipping ropes then work on the bags and pads, followed up with some conditioning work and a stretch and cool down.
 To see some of our classes in action and to hear what our boxers think about our classes visit our YouTube channel.